The Mni Sota Makoce Honor Tax

 How the Tax Works

-The Mni Sota Makoce Honor Tax encourages users to take a pledge before making their contribution.
-The pledge outlines the history of land theft and broken treaties that continue to impact the Lower Sioux Community today.
+The Mni Sota Makoce Honor Tax encourages users to make a contribution “in recognition of your life in, work on, or visit to Dakota land” and to consider the history of land theft and broken treaties that continue to impact the Lower Sioux Community today.
 It also prompts participants to consider the taxes they pay to local and state governments as a way to guide their creation of a meaningful honor tax amount.
-By signing a pledge, users affirm their intent to make an annual contribution to Lower Sioux and to support Tribal sovereignty whenever possible.

 All contributions made through the program go directly to the Lower Sioux Indian Community and are non-taxable.
 Lower Sioux set up a designated account for the payments so they’re able to track the growth of contributions over time.